Ben Brading 8 min read

 What are my responsibilities with trade effluent?

 It is essential for the health of the population and the wider environment that the water wholesalers carefully manage and treat trade effluent.
-Wholesalers must carefully treat wastewater to avoid river pollution.
+Wholesalers must carefully treat wastewater to avoid sewage pollution in rivers.

 The key responsibility of businesses is to ensure that you’ve gained consent for any trade effluent you produce.
 The Water Industry Act 1991 sets out this requirement for consent, and it is a criminal offence to produce trade effluent without permission.